 I spent over three years going through the grieving process.
 The worst part for me was all the anger that surfaced after so many years wasted in vacillating between hope and despair.
 I was also angry at the people I had reached out to for help who ignored me and actually took his side in blaming and shaming me rather than addressing the serious issues in his life.
 They applied grace to him though he was unrepentant, and they laid down the law for me when I most desperately needed support and love.
 It was extremely hurtful.
 I was angry at myself for putting up with it for so many years.
 I was angry at God for letting me marry him and believe all the rubbish I had believed that enabled the abuse.
 I was angry at all the things he continued to do that were hurtful and shaming and deceptive – all with the support of other religious men and women who had no idea what was really going on.

-I did eventually get clinically depressed.
+I eventually became clinically depressed.
 I was having panic attacks and ended up going on medication for anxiety and depression.
 Something I never thought would happen to me.
 But I made it through!
 Eventually, I came out on the other side a whole, intact person who is no longer stuck in the pain of the past, but who is looking forward to the future.
 It just took time.